Treats vaginal infections caused by certain kinds of bacteria.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a blood thinner such as Coumadin®.
+- Make sure your doctor knows if you are using lithium (Eskalith®, LIthobid®) or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine